-Following a competitive procurement process, NUH selected VerseOne as its supplier for a new content management system (CMS) and a brand new website and design.
+Following a competitive procurement process, NUH selected VerseOne to deliver a new content management system (CMS) and design and build the brand new website.

-Getting the content right for the site was also a big priority for the Trust.
+Getting the right content was also a big priority for the Trust.

-“NHS websites have a habit of expanding over time," says Chris Hughes, Head of Digital Audience, a consultancy that works with healthcare organisations to improve their web presence.
+“NHS websites have a habit of expanding over time,” said Chris Hughes, Head of Digital Audience, a consultancy that works with healthcare organisations to improve their web presence.

 “We also took a long look at the navigation, making sure that we put together a menu structure for the site that would be clear, predictable, and simple for visitors to use.”